 Liza Dawson, PhD, MA, has worked at the Walter Reed Army Institute of Research since 2019.
 She has several roles, including Chair of the Institutional Review Board (IRB), Chief of Bioethics, and Research Integrity Officer, as well as working with the WRAIR Community Engagement Team.

 Liza’s background is in basic science, human research protections, and bioethics.
 After completing a PhD at Johns Hopkins University studying HIV virology, she worked in bioethics and science policy for over 20 years.
 She also completed a Master’s degree in Philosophy and Social Policy at George Washington University (GWU).
 Her current work at WRAIR is devoted to integrating bioethics and research integrity into all aspects of WRAIR’s research.

 Liza is dedicated to promoting and supporting community engagement for WRAIR’s COVID-19 research portfolio, and helping the research community understand the importance of including community voices and partnerships in clinical research.

-Kimberly Acosta, MEd, is the Community Outreach and Education Fellow supporting the Emerging Infectious Disease Branch (EIDB) within the Walter Reed Army Institute of Research (WRAIR) in Silver Spring, MD.
+Kimberly Acosta, MEd, is a Community Outreach and Education Fellow within the Walter Reed Army Institute of Research (WRAIR) in Silver Spring, MD.
 She contributes to the CE program by providing support for all program areas, including Community Advisory Board (CAB), focus groups, and educational and outreach activities with particular emphasis on reaching minority and at-risk populations in the DMV area, especially LatinX communities.
 Kimberly completed her Masters at University of Maryland, College Park, where she focused on curriculum and instruction.
 Kimberly’s passion for science education has given her experience with multiple counties in Maryland, and she spent three years working with the Science Education team at WRAIR.